arsari/AnalyticsMobile/README.md

 ### GTM Setup

-Initially was considered the use of GTM as part of our implementation but it is not recommended because the limitation it provided and the requirement of download from the container and upload into the App root directory every latest live version that is published on the container.
+I initially considered the use of GTM as part of the implementation but it is not recommended because the limitations to setup tags versus the Web implementation, and the "ridiculous" requirement of download from the container the latest live version published and upload it into the App directory `/app/src/assets/containers` every time a publish of the container is made.

 ## Reference Documentation